AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 Once loaded MidiBridge.exe will scan Windows OS for any connected MIDI synthesizer or devices running on Windows or connected to Windows using Windows MIDI and reconize it under DEVICE NAME.

-**In this case an internal software MIDI synthesizer built Windows.
+**In this case an internal software MIDI synthesizer that comes standard and built into Windows OS.
 The Microsoft GS Wavetable synth.

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/9d7eee8b-b7f4-418c-82e5-54226ce6b268)